ptyom/ptyom/README.md

 # 👋 Hi there, I'm Noor

-I am a Computer Science major and Entrepreneurship minor at the University of Virginia!
+I am a Computer Science major and Entrepreneurship minor at the University of Virginia graduating in three years in May 2026!

 ## 🧠 About Me